How to Start Hand Lettering: Simple Beginner’s Guide

 - Flourish: Those swirly, decorative strokes that can be added to (or around) letters.

-Don’t feel like you have to memorize – or even use – all of these terms.
+There’s no need to memorize or even use all of these terms.
 (I don’t!)

 It’s just handy to know what some of the different parts of letters are called.